Vickz24/Design-Patterns/Structural Design Patterns/ReadMe.txt

 Structural Patterns:
-- Deals woth how classes and objects are composed to form larger objects
+- Deals with how classes and objects are composed to form larger objects
 - Useful for making independently developed class libraries work together